This term is used to describe when a person has uneven pupils.

 From the standpoint of the autonomic nerve, the parasympathetic system restricts the iris, while anatomically distinct sympathetic channels dilate the iris.

-The sympathetic system begins in the hypothalamus, descends through the brainstem (including the lateral cord) and into the cervical cord to synapse at the Budge-Waller ciliospinal center at the C8-T1 level.
+The sympathetic system begins in the hypothalamus and descends through the brainstem (including the lateral cord) and into the cervical cord to synapse at the Budge-Waller ciliospinal center at the C8-T1 level.

 The third-order neuron leaves the upper cervical ganglia to ascend as a plexus around the internal carotid artery through the cavernous sinus, where fibers destined for the pupil dilator and the Mueller muscle of the eyelid travel with the trigeminal nerve via the superior orbital fissure towards its orbital targets.